Nasal Issues & Nosebleed

 FAQs

-Do I need a visa for epilepsy treatment in India?
+Do I need a visa for epilepsy treatment abroad?

 Yes.
-Bangladeshi patients need a medical visa to get treatment in India.
+Bangladeshi patients need a medical visa to get treatment abroad.
 Bangla Health Connect will help you get the doctor’s invitation letter and guide you through the visa process.

 Can I bring a family member with me?